sumit-kale/2022_microsoft_ionq_challenge/README.md

 This game is the marriage between the two of the ideas of the IonQ + Microsoft Joint Challenge @ MIT iQuHACK 2022:
 * Using a quantum computer for procedurally generate maps
-* Using quantum logic itself as a gaming mechanism for both fun *and* education!
+* Using quantum logic itself as a gaming mechanism for both fun *AND* education!

 The possibilities should feel as big as the ones offered by your regular computer!
 A few ideas to juice your thinking:
 * Use a quantum computer as a random number generator or noise source for